Air Zaïre: Air Zaïre

 The airline ordered four Fokker F 27–500 turboprops in January 1981, however, the early 1980s saw the airline undergoing financial difficulties, and in order to ease pressure on the financial resources of the airline, one DC-8, one 737-200 and two F 27s were taken out of service.
 Due to the financial crisis, the airline also suspended all international flights, with the exception of those on the Kinshasa-Lagos-Brussels route.
-In September 1983, Mobutu announced an austerity program, which would see some forty-seven parastatals, including Air Zaïre, being liquidated or reorganised to operate upon a commercial basis.
+In September 1983, Mobutu announced an austerity program, which would see some forty-seven parastatals, including Air Zaïre, being liquidated or reorganized to operate upon a commercial basis.
 The government announced that staffing levels at the airline would be reduced by 6,500 to 2,500, and that a forty percent stake in the airline would be offered to prospective buyers.
 In early 1985, the government signed a deal with the Israeli Tamman Group, giving the foreign company a forty percent stake in the airline, in return for a US$400 million investment in Zaire's transport and pharmaceutical industries, however, the deal did not materialise.

 By 1985 the airline was losing passengers, so much so that private carrier Scibe Airlift was carrying more domestic passengers than it, and the Zairian government contracted French airline UTA to manage the airline for a six-year period.
 In June 1985 one of the DC-10s was offered to sale and was eventually bought by British Caledonian.
 As negotiations to end apartheid in South Africa began in 1990, a number of African airlines which had previously flown to South Africa resumed flights; Air Zaïre began the operation of flights to Johannesburg in April 1991.

 The airline was declared bankrupt on 12 June 1995 by a Brussels court after incurring debts to the value of BFr1 billion, of which Sabena was a major creditor.
-The ruling was disputed by President Mobutu, who said that a Belgian court didn't have the right to declare a Zairian company bankrupt and threatened to close Sabena's office in Kinshasa in retaliation.
-In response, the Belgian government offered the bankrupt carrier's landing rights to Scibe Airlift, an airline which was owned by a Mobutu family member.
+The ruling was disputed by President Mobutu, who said that a Belgian court did not have the right to declare a Zairian company bankrupt and threatened to close Sabena's office in Kinshasa in retaliation.
+In response, the Belgian government offered the bankrupt carrier's landing rights to Scibe Airlift, an airline that was owned by a Mobutu family member.
 In 1998, it was reported that the airline had a total debt of BFr1.5 billion, including 700 million which was for social liabilities.

 New Air Zaïre

 After the collapse of Air Zaïre, Sabena entered into a partnership with the Zairian government to create a new airline to be called New Air Zaïre.
-The new airline would operate domestic services, whilst Sabena would utilise its traffic rights and operate international flights.
+The new airline would operate domestic services, whilst Sabena would utilize its traffic rights and operate international flights.
 Sabena, which was partnered with Swissair and South African investors, and was initially offered a controlling 51% stake, purchased a 49.5% stake for a reported BFr100 million; the government would hold the controlling 50.5% stake.

-The airline was reorganised into Lignes Aériennes Congolaises, which began flights in 1997, the same year when Zaïre was renamed as the Democratic Republic of Congo.
+The airline was reorganized into Lignes Aériennes Congolaises, which began flights in 1997, the same year when Zaïre was renamed as the Democratic Republic of Congo.